 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, persons with HIV, AIDS or other immune system disorders, the elderly and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
+These people should seek advice from their health care providers about drinking water.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 Thank you for allowing us to provide your family with clean, quality water.
-In order to maintain your safe, dependable water supply, we sometimes need to make improvements in your water system that will benefit all of our customers.
-These improvements may sometimes be reflected as rate adjustments.
+In order to maintain a safe, dependable water supply, we sometimes need to make improvements in your water system for the benefit all of our customers.
+These improvements may result in rate adjustments.
 Thank you for understanding.
-We work around the clock to provide top quality water to every tap.

-We ask that everyone help us to protect water sources, which are the heart of our community, our way of life and our children's future.
+We ask that everyone help us to protect water sources.
 If you see questionable activity at or near a well house or anywhere that may impact groundwater, please notify Public Safety at 685-9858 or call 911.

-The 2005 Water Quality Report will not be mailed except by request.
-Copies are available from Public Works or City Hall during normal business hours.
-You may e-mail your request to Public Works at rupdike@plainwell.org.
-The 2004 Water Quality Report is posted on the city web site at "www.plainwell.org".
+The 2006 Water Quality Report will not be mailed except by request.
+Copies are available from Public Works or City Hall during normal business hours, and on the city web site at www.plainwell.org.
+You may request a copy by email from Public Works at rugalinwell.org.

-Plainwell 2005 Water Quality Data
+Plainwell 2006 Water Quality Data

-This table shows the results of our monitoring for regulated substances during the period of January 1st to December 31st, 2005.
+This table shows the results of our monitoring for regulated substances during the period of January 1st to December 31st, 2006.
 It is important to remember that the presence of these constituents does not necessarily pose a health risk.